Creditors Voluntary Liquidation (CVL)

-The process of placing a company into CVL is relatively straight forward and can be done in a very short space of time.
+The duly appointed liquidator will then seek to realise any remaining assets of the company for the benefit of creditors.
+The process of placing a company into Creditors' Voluntary Liquidation is relatively straight forward and can be done in a very short space of time.

-We at turpin barker armstrong have many years of experience working with directors to place their company into a creditors voluntary liquidation.
-Our licensed insolvency practitioners can assist directors throughout the whole process and are always at the end of the phone to answer any queries to make the process run as smoothly as possible.
+We at turpin barker armstrong have many years of experience working with directors to place their company into a Creditors' Voluntary Liquidation.
+Our licensed Insolvency Practitioners can assist directors throughout the whole process and are always at the end of the phone to answer any queries to make the process run as smoothly as possible.

-We understand it is a stressful time and therefore offer the first meeting free of charge with no obligations to go ahead, we can discuss the whole process with the director to ensure it is the right decision for the company.
+We understand it is a stressful time and therefore offer the first meeting FREE of charge with no obligations to go ahead, we can discuss the whole process with the director to ensure it is the right decision for the company.
 We always suggest to seek advice as soon as the first signs of financially difficulty appear.

 We always offer the first meeting free with no obligations to commit - contact us here or call us on 020 8661 7878

 Andrew Bailey, one of our Insolvency Partners here at turpin barker armstrong has recorded an informative video on Director Loan Accounts and has some tips you may find helpful: